sescaro/Spacestagram/README.md

     2. Date
     3. Explanation
     4. Picture
-2. Allows user to search specific date
+2. Allows user to search APOD from a specific date
-3. User has ability to "like" or "unlike" the "Picture of the Day"
+3. User has ability to "like" or "unlike" the APOD

 ## Future Improvements
 1. Allow users to view a range of images in one page